HoangLa95/qualitedevs2/PSs/ps3.md

 4. Implement the given functions and modify `main` to retrieve user input and display the grades as well as the averages for each student.

 Return to the [objectives](#ps3-objectives) and check the points you have mastered.
-Review the points you haven’t fully understood yet.
+Review the points you have not yet fully understood.
 Ask your instructor for help if needed.